kyma-project/control-plane/components/metris/README.md

 }
 ```

-An example of data sent:
+See the example of data sent to EDP:

 ```json
 {